 Howdy there guys!
-I’m back with some more rambling for you and by now hopefully you have seen the Transformation video post, if you haven’t then please click here to get up to speed my story.
+I’m back with some more rambling for you and by now hopefully you have seen the Transformation video post.

 It has been a while since I have written something and I thought I’d talk about how my mindset and learning capabilities have changed since I was at my biggest.
 At the time I was pretty depressed and felt as though I had no prospects and nothing going for me.
 My immune system wasn’t very strong and when I did eventually spend a week in the hospital because of my appendix the doctors were reluctant to let me leave because my blood pressure was just way too high.
 I think it was at that time that I got the virus which caused me to develop shingles, but it didn’t manifest itself until my body and mind were at their weakest, a few weeks after being in the hospital and the medication had all worn off.

 Although my physical health was poor my mental state was even worse.
 I had managed to find myself addicted to current affairs and news websites, I was subscribed to YouTube channels that discussed current affairs and I just remember how angry the ‘presenters’ were – heck they probably still are.
 I got sucked into thinking about how ‘bad’ things were the whole time and because I was sick, overweight and relatively broke it meant that my mind couldn’t cope with it.
 I believe, although this hasn’t been proved, that it was the reason for the breakout of the shingles in the first place.
 I felt like the world was a really dark and terrible place and that nothing good was happening around me.
 It is very rare that you tune into a news channel, read a news story and come out feeling positive about the world around you.
 Deep down I hoped that things in my life and the world would change, but I wasn’t doing anything to bring that change about.